-Cheever was part of a group who would survive the Great Depression as employees of the Federal Writers’ Project, putting together the American Guide Series of books.
+Cheever belonged to a group that survived the Great Depression as employees of the Federal Writers’ Project.
+They put together the American Guide Series of books.
 Some, like Cheever, would go on to become America’s most important 20th century writers.

 Cheever claimed he couldn’t stand “twisting into order the sentences written by some incredibly lazy bastards.”
 Harsh words for a staff that included Saul Bellow, Kenneth Patchen, Ralph Ellison, Nelson Algren, Studs Terkel and Zora Neale Hurston.

-The real reason he hated the job was that he was ashamed to go on relief.
+The real reason he hated the job was his shame at going on relief.
 His once-prosperous Massachusetts family had been ruined financially.
 “Poverty depressed him,” wrote his daughter Susan.

 From Prosperity to Poverty

 Cheever’s writing would reveal a keen sense of what his old New England family had lost.
 He lovingly bathed his prose in details such as the polished silver, the fragrant linen, the cocktails on the terrace and the sound of someone rolling the tennis court.
-He set his stories in boarding schools, country clubs and summer cottages on the sea, and he peopled them with headmasters and shipyard executives, cooks and gardeners, lawyers and ladies who wouldn’t allow beer cans on the dinner table.
+Cheever set his stories in boarding schools, country clubs and summer cottages on the sea.
+He peopled them with headmasters and shipyard executives, cooks and gardeners, lawyers and ladies who wouldn’t allow beer cans on the dinner table.
 Like F. Scott Fitzgerald, he romanticized wealth while exposing the corruption behind it.

 Young Cheever dropped out of high school after he won a short story contest sponsored by the Boston Herald.
-At 20, the last of his father’s money disappeared and their house was lost to foreclosure.
+At 20, the last of his father’s money disappeared and the family lost its house to foreclosure.
 Cheever moved into a Beacon Hill apartment with his older brother, but soon decided to get out of town.
 For the next few years he tried to make a go of it as a writer, dividing his time between Yaddo, the writer’s colony in Saratoga Springs, Manhattan, Quincy and Lake George, N.Y., where he worked as a caretaker.

 No Gravy for Her